dreamcatcher-tech/network/Inbox/2025-03-31 1653 authenticating the crm services.md

 What about group / DAO authentications ?

 What about DNS for repos so they have nicer to remember names ?

+Ideally it would work like jsr, where the cli offers up a url, and you need to go there and log in to auth the device.